neville-s-ng/ImageJ-BatchTools/README.md

 Copyright (c) 2014-2024, Neville S. Ng.

 All rights reserved.
 The author assumes no responsibility for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
-Please acknowledge ImageJ Batch Tools if this software is used in publications or theses.
+Please cite and acknowledge ImageJ Batch Tools if this software is used in publications or theses.

 https://sites.imagej.net/BatchTools/

 ## Description

-Toolbar to support batch image processing and analysis, including batch extract, batch merge channels, composite conversion, Z-projection, channel B&C and colour adjustment, file export, and cell count, gray value & area.
+Toolbar for batch image processing and analysis including image extraction, channel merge, composite conversion, Z-projection, channel B&C and colour adjustment, file export, and cell area, gray value & count.

-Intended for handling small to medium sized datasets (10s-100s of images).
+Intended for handling typical light microscopy size datasets (10s-100s of images).

 ## Install

-### Built-in

 - Open ImageJ and click Help -> Update...
-- Click Manage Update Sites, find and enable BatchTools
+- Click Manage Update Sites, find and enable Batch Tools, click Apply and Close
 - On the ImageJ Toolbar, click the More Tools ">>" icon and select "Batch Tools"

-### Manual
-- Download "Batch Tools.ijm" into ImageJ\macros\toolsets\
-- Click Plugins -> Macros -> Install... and select "Batch Tools.ijm"
-- On the ImageJ Toolbar, click the More Tools ">>" icon and select "Batch Tools"

 ## Tools
 - Batch Extract
-	- For extracting images from Bio-Formats compatible files (e.g. .nd2, .lif, .lsm, etc.) to TIFF files
+	- For extracting images from common propriatary life science files (Bio-Formats, e.g. .nd2, .lif, .lsm, etc.) to TIFF files
-	- Useful for processing raw data in absence of proprietary software and when multiple samples are stored in a single file
+	- Useful for processing raw data in absence of proprietary software and when multiple samples are saved in a single file
 	- Export each item/series with separate files for separate channels, or single files with merged channels
 	- Processes 1 input file at a time
 - Batch Merge